The Bankrate promise

 What happens if the bankruptcy court doesn’t discharge my loans?

-If the courts do not find your claim of undue hardship adequate to qualify for bankruptcy, you may have no choice but to carry on in an effort to repay your loans.
-Some of the options you can consider at this point include:
+If the courts do not find your claim of undue hardship adequate to qualify for bankruptcy, you may have no choice but to continue trying to repay your loans.

 - Apply for an income-driven repayment plan.
-Income-driven repayment plans let you pay a percentage of your discretionary income for 20 to 25 years before ultimately forgiving your remaining loan balances.
+If you only have federal student loans, income-driven repayment plans let you pay a percentage of your discretionary income for 20 to 25 years before forgiving your remaining loan balances.
 Because your payments will fluctuate with your income, your payments could be much lower than they are now.

-- Look for other loan forgiveness programs.
-Public Service Loan Forgiveness (PSLF) is available for individuals who are willing to work in qualifying public service positions and make payments on an income-driven repayment plan for 10 years.
+- Look for federal loan forgiveness programs.
+Public Service Loan Forgiveness is available for individuals willing to work in qualifying public service positions and make payments on an income-driven repayment plan for 10 years.
 There are also other types of loan forgiveness plans you can explore.

-- Refinance your student loans with a private lender.
+- Refinance your student loans.
 This option won’t work for everyone, but you could refinance your student loans with a private lender that might offer a lower interest rate or a monthly payment that you can afford.
-Just remember that you lose federal benefits like deferment, forbearance and access to income-driven repayment plans when you refinance federal loans with a private company.
+But if you refinance federal student loans, you’ll lose access to administrative forbearance options, forgiveness programs and income-driven repayment plans, as you’d be turning your federal loans into private ones.

-- Consumer advocacy organizations: If you’re worried about defaulting on your student loans, there are plenty of national organizations that can help you apply for different repayment options, investigate debt payoff plans or explore loan rehabilitation.
+- Contact consumer advocacy organizations.
+If you’re worried about defaulting on your student loans, national organizations can help you apply for repayment options, investigate debt payoff plans or explore loan rehabilitation.

 The bottom line